We're here to help

 The UK's micro-business landscape is vast and diverse

-The UK’s business landscape is made up of 5.5 million enterprises, within which there are over 1 million micro-businesses employing up to 10 staff.
-Throw sole traders into the barrel as well, and that figure’s closer to 5.2 million...
+The UK’s business landscape is made up of 5.7 million enterprises, within which there are over 1.1 million micro-businesses (that is, businesses employing fewer than 10 staff).

-It's clear then that micro-businesses (or micro-enterprises) make up a huge slice of the UK’s business population.
-They play an important role in the economy and in peoples’ daily lives.
+It's clear that micro-businesses (or micro-enterprises) make up a huge slice of the UK’s business population.
+They play a vital role in the economy and in people’s daily lives.

-It’s worth getting under the skin of what makes a business a micro-business.
-Given a closer look, they reveal some interesting trends...
+It’s worth getting under the skin of what makes a business a micro-business in the UK.
+Given a closer look, they reveal some interesting trends.

 The UK's micro-business landscape at a glance

-• The UK has 5.5 million businesses, 1.16 million of which are micro-businesses with up to 10 employees.
+• The UK has 5.7 million businesses, 1.15 million of which are micro-businesses employing fewer than 10 employees.

-• If you count both sole traders and micro-businesses with employees, the UK has 5.2 million micro-businesses in total
+• If you count both sole traders and micro-businesses with employees, the UK has 5.4 million micro-businesses in total.

-• Micro-businesses provide employment for 20% of the UK's workforce
+• Micro-businesses provide employment for 31% of the UK's workforce.

 Small difference?